 The purpose of the Smocking Arts Guild of NSW Inc is to preserve and foster the art of smocking and related needlework for future generations through education, communication and quality workmanship.
 If you are wanting to learn how to smock or update your smocking skills see our calendar for details of all meetings and workshops.
 Smocking Arts Guild of NSW Inc (a not for profit organisation) held it’s first meeting in April, 1993 following the US model Smocking Arts Guild of America.

-Our community project is Wee Care and we provide beautiful smocked gowns to 35 Sydney and country hospitals.
-This work is on a voluntary basis and every garment is made and donated by our members and lots of wonderful helpers of the guild.
-See Wee Care page for further information.g
+Our community project is Wee Care and we provide beautiful smocked gowns to 28 Sydney and 20 country hospitals.
+This work is on a voluntary basis and every garment is made and donated by our members and lots of wonderful friends of the guild.
+See our Wee Care page for further information.

 Sale of work

-Each year the guild has a table at the Craft & Quilt Fair, Sydney ICC where we sell smocked garments.
-We also have sale of work stalls at various locations where beautiful smocked, hand crafted and embroidered items are sold.
-All monies raised go towards the purchase of fabric, lace and ribbon for our Wee Care gowns and wool for our knitted/crocheted items.
+Each year the guild has a table at the Craft & Quilt Fair where we sell beautiful smocked garments.
+We also have sale of work stalls at Winston Hills Shopping Centre where smocked, hand crafted and embroidered items are sold.
+All monies raised go towards the purchase of fabric, lace and ribbon for our Wee Care gowns and wool for our knitted items.

 Darling Harbour 2017

 We have an extensive library of magazines and patterns available for members use.
 Also available for members to use at meetings are smocking pleaters.
 You will be shown how to use yours if you already own one.